 Important: According to the Swedish Migration Agency, the process of obtaining a residence permit can take up to 4-5 months, therefore, we encourage all successful applicants to begin the process of their residence permit application as soon as their final admission letter from the school has been issued.

 Only the accepted applicants receive the admission letter.
-The admission letter is issued once the deposit fee of 400 EUR is paid and the agreement is signed.
+The admission letter is issued soon after the school has received the deposit fee and the applicant has signed the agreement letter issued by the school.
 You receive both the invoice for the deposit and the agreement to sign soon after you have accepted the unconditional offer from Futuregames.

 Since you will be residing in Sweden and studying for more than a year, both EU and non-EU citizens will be required to register with the Swedish Tax Agency upon your arrival in Sweden.
 Everyone who is registered in the Swedish Population Register receives a personal identity number as an identifier.
 To do so, you will need to visit one of the Swedish Tax Agency’s offices in Sweden.